One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 Click on “Plan your own ALGOT solution”.

-At this point, they have you pick from one of their predesigned closet systems.
-Don’t worry, you can change everything.
-I actually found one pre-made option for a sloped ceiling that I chose to customize!
+I actually found one pre-made option for a sloped ceiling closet that I chose to customize!
 But, definitely search through their options because it’s a good starting place.

 Once you select your option, you’ll be taken to a screen that looks like this.

-You tap your cursor in the blue area and can change both the feet and inches for width and height of your space.
+You tap your cursor in the blue area and can change both the feet and inches for the width and height of your space.
 For our closet, I put our height as the highest point in the closet.

 Hit the “next” button to begin customization.

 However, not all of the pieces fit into each of the 3 widths.
-If you’re just looking for shelves and/or shelves with clothing rod (no baskets), you can use any of the 3 widths.
+If you’re just looking for shelves and/or shelves with clothing rods (no baskets), you can use any of the 3 widths.

-But, if you want to add baskets, bins, or shoes racks you have to use the middle width (23 5/8″) only.
+But, if you want to add baskets, bins, or shoe racks you have to use the middle width (23 5/8″) only.
+There’s no right or wrong way to go about designing your space from this point.

 For our closet (and the fact that we were having closet systems on two walls), I chose to do two widths of 23 5/8″ with a smaller section in the middle for just shelves.